nt246/lcwgs-guide-tutorial/README.md

 <br>
 <br>

-**Akcnowledgements**: This course material was developed with support from an NSF grant to NOT (OCE‐1756316).
+**Acknowledgements**: This course material was developed with support from an NSF grant to NOT (OCE‐1756316).

+**Other resources**:

+Please check out our [beginner's guide to low-coverage whole gneome sequencing](https://doi.org/10.1111/mec.16077).

+We also maintain two GitHub repos that host a collection of scripts for the efficient high-throughput [processing](https://github.com/therkildsen-lab/data-processing) and [analysis](https://github.com/therkildsen-lab/genomic-data-analysis) of lcWGS data.